Black-vented shearwater: Vocalizations

 Although there are few records of black-vented shearwater calls, their vocalizations have been likened to a moaning growl, similar to the sound of a dentist's drill and suction.
 The black-vented shearwater only calls at night, when there is little to no moon.
 Vocalizations are believed to play a significant role in mating, as the species lacks sexual dimorphism, akin to the Manx shearwater.

 Diet and Foraging

 A black-vented shearwater flying over the water.

 The black-vented shearwater is thought to feed mainly on small fish.
 Individuals have been recorded eating sardines, herring, anchovies and Mastegoteuthid squid.
 They are not attracted to chum, and don't tend to follow ships for food live some other marine avian species.

 Black-vented shearwaters forage closer to shore than many other pelagic bird species and tend to avoid extended foraging trips.
 Like other species in the Puffinus genus, black-vented shearwaters are free-divers.
 They are the best performing free-diver in the Puffinus genus, with a maximum dive duration of 88 seconds and maximum depth of 52 meters.
-These birds were also recoding diving deeper when foraging during their breeding season.
+These birds were also recorded diving deeper when foraging during their breeding season.